Comex copper steals march over LME in battle for Asia trade

 The China funds are turning to the CME for copper as they are finding its monthly contracts cheaper and simpler to use, industry participants said.
 Many already trade its oil and gold futures contracts.

-Comex copper is a standardized futures contract with a single settlement date each month.
-Positions are marked to market on a daily basis and can be netted out within each month, giving opportunities to realize profits more quickly.
+Comex copper is a standardised futures contract with a single settlement date each month.
+Positions are marked to market on a daily basis and can be netted out within each month, giving opportunities to realise profits more quickly.

 But the LME is a forwards market, so a profit or loss on a contract can only be realized at the time of settlement, meaning traders have to carry positions on their balance sheet until they expire.

-That means players need to keep more capital at hand compared with Comex trading, a risk that can deter some potential new entrants, like the China funds, who may favor simpler products.
+That means players need to keep more capital at hand compared with Comex trading, a risk that can deter some potential new entrants, like the China funds, who may favour simpler products.

 “A large part of it is the big Chinese hedge funds,” said one Hong Kong-based broker, citing the reason for the jump in Asian trades on Comex.
 “They have trouble getting their heads around the LME’s prompt date system.
 They prefer the monthlies because they’re easier to trade and now are more liquid.”